 There is no one-click installation program to set up the whole stack on your hosting.

 You have to figure out by yourself how to set up and configure Nginx and Gunicorn.

 Database management (Model)

-Because Django uses ORM, whole database model is defined in models file.
+Because Django uses ORM, the whole database model is defined in the model’s file.

 All changes are deployed by calling two commands – make migration and migrate.

 Views are files where you define your app logic.